Swepz/Simple_CMake_Project/README.md

 ### Add library files

-Directory for library files are located in "include"
+Directory for library files are located in "include" which is a HEADER-ONLY directory

 ```bash
 ├── include